An explicit Waldspurger formula for Hilbert modular forms: Height and geometric pairings

 \begin{rmk} The constant $C_1$ mentioned in \cite[Theorem 1.2]{Xue-Rankin} contains a wrong factor, so we refer to \cite[(3.65)]{Xue-Rankin}, The constants $\mu_{\id N\,\DK}$, $\mu_{\!\varDelta^*}$ and $\mu_{\!\varDelta}$ appearing in the latter satisfy

 Using this we obtain \eqref{eqn:xue_orig}. \end{rmk}

 \begin{rmk} The proof given in \cite{Xue-Rankin} is valid for a particular order in $B$ containing $\OO[K]$.
-Since by \cite[Proposition 3.4]{gross-local} any two orders in $B$ containing $\OO[K]$ are locally conjugate by an element of $\hatx K\!$, and the right hand side of \eqref{eqn:xue_orig} is invariant by such a conjugation, Theorem~\ref{thm:xue} holds for any order in $B$ containing $\OO[K]$. \end{rmk}
+Since by \cite[Proposition 3.4]{gross-local} any two orders in $B$ containing $\OO[K]$ are locally conjugate by an element of $\hatx K\!$, and the right hand side of \eqref{eqn:xue_orig} is invariant by such a conjugation, it follows that Theorem~\ref{thm:xue} holds for any order in $B$ containing $\OO[K]$. \end{rmk}

 \begin{coro} Under the hypotheses above, assume that $V=V_\mathbf{k}$ as in Section \ref{sect:half_int}, and let $P_D\in V_\mathbf{k}$ as in \eqref{eqn:gegenbauer}.
 Then

 Here $c(\mathbf{k})$ is the positive rational constant given by $c(\mathbf{k}) = \prod_{\tau\in\mathbf{a}} \frac{r_{k_\tau}}{s_{k_\tau}}$, where for $k\in \Z_{\geq 0}$ we denote